michele-akina/tauri-wpu-cam/README.md

 ```

 ## Known Limitations

-- macOS camera format reporting can be inconsistent
-- Frame decoding is CPU-based, which may be a performance bottleneck
+- macOS camera format reporting can be inconsistent with nokhwa (yuyv instead of requested rgba), and the decoding (yuyv_to_rgba) is currently CPU-based, which may be a performance bottleneck (see benchmark)
-- Application architecture could be further refined
+- We might lose the camera aspect ratio when resizing the window, but should be an easy fix

 Pull requests addressing these issues are welcome.